ray-x/navigator.lua/README.md

 After installed a handful of lsp plugins, I still got ~800 loc for lsp and treesitter and still increasing because I need to tune the lsp plugins to fit my requirements.
 Navigator.lua help user setup lspconfig with only a few lines of codes.
-This plugin provides a visual way to manage and navigate through symobls, errors, reference etc.
+This plugin provides a visual way to manage and navigate through symbols, diagnostic errors, reference etc.
 It also the first plugin, IMO, that allows you to search in all treesitter symbols in the workspace.

 # Similar projects / special mentions: